Ballard transit expansion study

 Sound Transit's role

-Sound Transit's emphasis is studying "high capacity transit" (HCT) operating principally in exclusive rights of way.
+Sound Transit's emphasis was studying "high capacity transit" (HCT) operating principally in exclusive rights of way.
 That means, for the most part, these services have their own lanes separate from traffic, providing faster and more reliable connections.
-This study will consider and narrow a range of HCT alternatives, evaluating routes and station locations.
+This study considered a narrow a range of HCT alternatives, evaluated routes and station locations.
 In 2008, voters approved the ST2 plan, which includes studying potential HCT options between Ballard and downtown Seattle.

-This study will also support upcoming work by the Sound Transit Board to update the Regional Transit Long Range Plan, a process that will involve the public in discussing long-term possibilities and priorities.
-There have been no decisions so far on when a Sound Transit 3 ballot measure would be considered or what it would fund, including whether a downtown Seattle-Ballard project would be part of it.
-If the Sound Transit Board decides to advance a regional Sound Transit 3 ballot measure in the coming years, the agency would need to seek approval of additional local funding sources from the Washington State Legislature.
+This study also supports upcoming work by the Sound Transit Board to update the Regional Transit Long Range Plan, a process that will involve the public in discussing long-term possibilities and priorities.
+There have been no decisions so far on when or if a future Sound Transit funding ballot measure would be considered or what it would fund, including whether a downtown Seattle-Ballard project would be part of it.
+If the Sound Transit Board decides to advance a regional Sound Transit funding ballot measure in the coming years, the agency would need to seek approval of additional local funding sources from the Washington State Legislature.